cfw-guide/ios.cfw.guide/_pages/en_US/using-jailbreakme.md

 {% include toc title="Table of Contents" %}

-The Jailbreak.me tool for iOS devices allows is capable of jailbreaking every 32 bit device on firmware version 9.1 up to 9.3.4.
+The Jailbreak.me tool is capable of jailbreaking every 32bit iOS device on firmware version 9.1 up to 9.3.4.

 Note that the Jailbreak.me exploit is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.